 If the terminator is outside the ASCII range, things become a little complicated.
 There is a test file UTF8-BOM-sect.txt which has the data above, but with the section character (§) is the field terminator.
 To get it to work, the terminator must be specified as a byte sequence.
 That is, you need to use the characters which in your ANSI code page corresponds to the bytes that represents § in UTF‑8.
 On my machine which uses code page 1252, the sequence is Â§.
 (The fact that the section character reappears in the sequence is a bit of coincidence.)
 Any of these commands work:

 bcp tempdb..unicodetest in UTF8-BOM-sect.txt -c -t Â§ -C 65001 -T

 bcp tempdb..unicodetest in UTF8-BOM-sect.txt -f UTF8-sect.fmt -C 65001 -T

 The same rule about the terminator being a byte sequence applies to the format file UTF8-sect.fmt:

 9.0 4 1 SQLCHAR 0 0 "Â§" 1 a "" 2 SQLCHAR 0 0 "Â§" 2 b "" 3 SQLCHAR 0 0 "Â§" 3 c "" 4 SQLCHAR 0 0 "\r\n" 4 d ""

 If you try to load this file with BULK INSERT, with or without the format file, you are out of luck.
-Why it fails, I don't know, but I have reported a bug on Connect.
+Why it fails, I don't know, but I have reported this as a bug on Uservoice.